 (h) Staff shall be trained in and demonstrate competency in helping a client regain control to meet behavioral criteria to discontinue seclusion or restraint.

 (4) The presence of advance directives or client preferences addressing the use of seclusion or restraint shall be determined and considered, and documented in the medical record.
-If the agency will be unable to utilize seclusion or restraint in a manner in accordance with the patient's directives or preferences, the agency shall notify the patient, including the rationale, and document such in the ICR
+If the inpatient psychiatric service provider will be unable to utilize seclusion or restraint in a manner in accordance with the patient's directives or preferences, the provider shall notify the patient, including the rationale, and document such in the ICR

 (5) In each patient's medical record, upon admission and upon any relevant changes in the patient's condition, any perceived medical or psychiatric contraindications for the possible use of seclusion or restraint shall be documented.
 The specific contra-indication shall be described and shall take into account the following which may place the patient at greater risk for such use: